checklist/checklist-support/docs/checklists/table-view.md

 * Attachments
 * Priority

-Depending on your plan, you can add more fields or edit existing ones.
+Depending on your organization billing plan, you can add more fields or edit existing ones.

 ### Managing Columns
 To manage your checklist columns, click on the Columns button: